What is The challenge?

 Discussion question: If the model didn't change, what broke?

-1. What a production-ready AI system really looks like
+What does a production-ready AI system look like?

 Every serious AI product runs as a pipeline of cooperating systems, not a single function call.